 Many people tend to focus on choosing the best acoustic guitar strings for their instrument.
-But they did not realize that beside string selection, guitar picks will also make a huge difference on the sound.
-Choosing your best guitar picks is actually an important part in guitar playing.
+But they did not realize that besides string selection, guitar picks will also make a huge difference in the sound.
+Choosing your best guitar picks is actually an important part of guitar playing.

 A guitar pick is your instrument’s best pal.
 You use it to strum on your stringed instrument to produce sound.
-This tiny little thing is usually made by various kind of material like plastic, stone, wood, rubber, etc. They are often shaped into rounded triangle and come with different kind of thickness.
+This tiny little thing is usually made by various kind of material like plastic, stone, wood, rubber, etc. They are often shaped into a rounded triangle and come with a different kind of thickness.
 When you go to music store you will find there are almost 100 different types of guitar picks displaying in front of you.
-I’m sure you will feel a little overwhelm and confuse to make you selection.
+We are sure you will feel a little overwhelm and confuse to make your selection.

 In general, major differences in guitar picks are: